 JESSICA SOLOMON, part time Executive Director, holds a BA in History and International Studies from Rowan University where she was admitted to several Honor Societies in History and Leadership.
+Jessica recently graduated from Monmouth University with a Masters in History.
 She has trained at the Gloucester County Historical Society where she developed skills in museum archiving, operations, and data management.
 A lifelong resident of Manalapan, her first visit to the Museum occurred just after the building was moved to its current location and the Museum was opened to the public in 2008!
 She is delighted to be part of the

 Situated midway between New York City and Philadelphia, Monmouth County attracted Jewish settlers as early as 1720.
 From the Freehold peddler to the Long Branch department store magnate…from the Howell Township chicken farm to the Jersey Homestead industrial and agricultural cooperative… from the Jewish “Newport” on the Jersey Shore

 to the Cream Ridge Zionist pioneer camp, the story of the Monmouth County Jewish community is the story of American Jewish life.